 The best hemorrhoidal suppositories are going to be those that contain phenylephrine to reduce swelling, and a protectant like mineral oil or coconut oil to make bowel movements less painful.

-Suppositories are a tried and true method of reducing internal hemorrhoid pain, but at Doctor Butler’s, we’ve found that most patients prefer the convenience of an ointment and an applicator, like the one we include in every tube of our Maximum Strength Relief Formula.
+Suppositories are a tried and true method of reducing internal hemorrhoid pain, but with our expertise at Doctor Butler’s, we’ve found that most patients prefer the convenience of an ointment and an applicator.

 With ointment, you don’t need to wait to make sure the suppository stays in place after applying before going about your day or heading to bed.
 Ointment based over-the-counter hemorrhoid topical treatments offer instant relief from the discomfort of internal hemorrhoids, and external hemorrhoids as well.

 And, one tube of ointment will last longer than the typical 12 pack of suppositories.